Deep Generative Modeling with Spatial and Network Images: An Explainable AI (XAI) Approach: Simulation Study

-To assess predictive performance, we report root mean square prediction error (RMSPE), empirical coverage, and average length of 95\% prediction intervals over $n^*$ out-of-sample observations.
-For estimation accuracy, root mean square error (RMSE), coverage, and interval length are reported for each $\beta_q(\cdot)$ and $h(\cdot)$, with point estimates taken as posterior means for Bayesian models and as point estimates for frequentist models.
-Inference on $\beta_q(\cdot)$ and $h(\cdot)$ is only available for XAI and GLM, as BART and BIRD-GP are not designed to provide such inference.
-Each simulation case is replicated 100 times.
+To evaluate predictive performance, we report root mean square prediction error (RMSPE), empirical coverage, and average length of 95\% prediction intervals over $n^*$ test samples.
+Inference on $\beta_q(\cdot)$ and $h(\cdot)$ is assessed with root mean square error (RMSE), coverage, and length of 95\% credible intervals.
+Inference on $\beta_q(\cdot)$ and $h(\cdot)$ is available only for XAI and GLM, as BART and BIRD-GP do not support it.
+Each simulation is repeated 100 times.